orbeon/orbeon-forms-doc/Form-Runner-~-Integration.md

 The persistence API can be implemented either within Orbeon Forms (like for example the built-in eXist persistence layer), or within an external system.

-### Form Runner and Form Builder URLs
+### Form Runner URLs

-Form Runner/Form builder attempt to use friendly URLs.
+Form Runner and Form builder attempt to use friendly URLs.

 The following URL patterns are followed:

 * Summary page for a given form definition:
     `/fr/[APPLICATION_NAME]/[FORM_NAME]/summary`